ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 	  return profile;

    Notice that the composite profile takes more parameters into account than the plan profile.
-Unlike the plan profile, the composite profile can also add constraints on velocity, acceleration, and jerk across a collection of waypoints rather than only looking at single waypoints at a time.
+Unlike the plan profile, which only looks at one waypoint at a time, the composite profile looks at the whole motion.
+You can add costs on velocity, acceleration, and jerk as well as specify how collision checking is to be handled.

 #.
 Add the planners to the planning server: